ZipovUA/bddApiTestFrameworkCreator/README.md

 | some field1 			| current value |
 | some field2 > child field 	| current value |

-# the same as previous but for arrays
 Then I see that for “response field” field each element in response should be as follows
 	| Field Name 			| Value  	  |
 | some field1 			| current value |